ErsirMixly1/tiktok-unreposter/README.md

 # TikTok Unreposter

 This script automatically unreposts videos on TikTok Desktop and goes to the next video.
+(I tested this on Brave browser, so here are thing you should know:) You have to click onto the first video in the Repost tab & it will go from there.

+The Bot Makes Mistakes.

 ## Requirements
 - Python 3